seiyria/drakkar/_other/misc-facts.md

 * Agility affects how well you dodge hits and how well you hide/steal.

 * Willpower affects how well you mitigate stuns.

+* Constitution affects your chances of getting a higher HP rest (higher con = better rest).